Who Owns the Moon

 What will happen when Earthlings from different countries meet on the lunar surface?
 How will we get along?
 What guidelines do we need to ensure harmony, cooperation, and shared scientific knowledge that will benefit everyone?

-In this timely book, science writer extraordinaire Jennifer Swanson and I discuss the science and technology of space travel, weaving in related issues of law, history, and policy.
+Science writer extraordinaire Jennifer Swanson and I discuss the science and technology of space travel, weaving in related issues of law, history, and policy.

 • Junior Library Guild Gold Standard Selection